brown-bird/Cookbook/java8/Streams.md

 # Java 8 Streams
 *STRAMS* for those in the know ;)

+* Streams are an abstraction.
+There is no data in a stream.
+* Non-mutating pipeline.
+* Avoid shared mutability.
+Use Collectors instead of sharing a reference to a mutable collection.

+### Why use Streams?
+Abstract common operations on collections such as iteration and removing items that match some criteria.
+This cleans up the code, reduces duplicaiton, prevents common boundary errors, and straightens out spaghetti.

 __Note:__ Streams in Java 8 are not the same things as `InputStream` and `OutputStream` from Java I/O.

 ### Some Stream Operations